 Peter addresses his readers as God’s elect, chosen by the foreknowledge of God (1 Pet.
 1:1-2).
-The word ‘foreknowledge’ used here simply means a knowing beforehand.
-This is an aspect of God’s omniscience, he knows everything that can be know, including the future.
+The word ‘foreknowledge’ used here simply means knowing beforehand.
+This is an aspect of God’s omniscience, he knows everything that can be known, including the future.
 Some hold that God can only know the future if he has previously decreed all that is in that future, making foreknowledge synonymous with foreordination.
-I think it best though to leave this as simply foreknowledge without placing limits on how God foreknew.
+I think it best, though, to leave this as simply foreknowledge without placing limits on how God foreknew.

 Date of Writing

 If this letter is indeed written by Peter, then it must have been composed prior to his death sometime in the mid-’60s.
 Peter’s frequent references to suffering have led some to push the date out much later, along with changing the author, so that it coincides with one of the later periods of widespread persecution of Christians.
 But there is really no need to do that.
 Acts records that persecution of believers was common from the very beginning.
 It is likely that wherever Christians were, some persecution followed.

 The suffering of believers is a common topic in this letter.
 From the number of times Peter mentions suffering, it would appear that those he addresses were experiencing some persecution in their lives.
 Peter writes to them to encourage them in that suffering.
 And he also reminds them of the suffering of Christ on their behalf.